amenzwa/amenzwa.github.io/stem/PL/FortranModernisation.md

 - `let-in` creates a new block within the current scope, and the scope of the local definitions introduced is that new block.
 - `where` can only be used inside functions, and the scope of the local definitions introduced is the entire body of the function.

 ***mark impure functions***—As mentioned, all functions are pure by default in our new language.
 But impure functions that exchange data between various data structures is a common programming practice in scientific computing.
 So, our new language supports impure functions.
+But since they reduce parallelisation, impure functions should be used only sparingly.

-Impure functions—those with side effects—must be marked with the `!` symbol, which hints at the surprising (unpredictable) nature of effectful functions.
-This is the convention used in Scheme, but it is mandatory in our new language: if the programmer left out the `!` symbol at the end of an impure function, the compiler automatically appends it.
+Impure functions—those with side effects—must be marked with the `!` symbol, which hints at the surprising (unpredictable) nature of such effectful functions.
+This is a convention in Scheme, but it is mandatory in our new language: if the programmer left out the `!` symbol at the end of an impure function, the compiler automatically appends it.
 Below, the `print!` function causes a side effect by printing a message to the console.
 And the `time!` function causes a side effect by returning `Time` object representing the current time, because time changes from call to call and, hence, is a side effect by definition.
 The `now!` function that calls these impure functions also becomes tainted by association.

 ```
 time! : () → Time